Megachile pluto: Discovery and rediscovery

-The bee had not been spotted for over 37 years.
-In 2018, two specimens were collected in Indonesia, one on Bacan in February and the other on Halmahera in September.
+The bee had not been spotted for over 27 years.
+In 2018, two specimens were collected by local sellers in Indonesia, one on Bacan in February and the other on Halmahera in September.
 They were subsequently sold on eBay, highlighting the lack of protection that is afforded to the rare species.
-In 2019, a single female was found by Clay Bolt, living in a termite nest in Indonesia.
+In 2019, a single female having established its nest in an arboreal termite colony on the island of Halmahera in Indonesia was found by local naturalist Iswan Maujud as part of a field expedition co-led by Clay Bolt and Eli Wyman.
 This specimen was filmed and photographed before being released.
+In August 2025, a New Zealand photographer released the world's first high resolution footage of purely naturalistic observation of a Wallace's Giant Bee, which he filmed unobtrusively in Bacan.

 Ecology

 Wallace's giant bees build communal nests inside active nests of the tree-dwelling termite Microcerotermes amboinensis, which may serve to hide their existence from attackers.
 The bee uses tree resin to build compartments inside the termite nest, which protects its galleries.
 Female bees repeatedly leave their nests to forage for resin, frequently gathered from Anisoptera thurifera.
 The bee's large jaws assist in resin gathering; the female makes large balls of resin, which are held between the jaws.
 The association of the bee with the termite may be obligate.